🔥 30% Off! →

 Will energy drinks cause erectile dysfunction?

 Drinking a lot of energy drinks is linked to an increased risk of heart problems and diabetes, two health conditions associated with erectile dysfunction.
-Downing a lot of energy drinks also means you’re consuming a lot of sugar, which may lead to weight gain and ultimately ED.
+Downing a lot of energy drinks also means you’re consuming a lot of sugar, which may lead to weight gain and ultimately erectile dysfunction.